srp/mem/doc/source/algorithm.rst

 function calls.
 I believe this approach will best lead to an understanding of how 'mem' works, and how to use and extend it.
-Arguably this new approach to building results in more elegant, simpler, easier to use build systems then typically seen approaches to build systems.
+Arguably this new approach to building results in more elegant, simpler, easier to use build systems than typically seen approaches to build systems.

 Background on Memoization